AFLucas-UOM/yourTunes/README.md

 3. Access the application by navigating to `http://localhost:5000/` in your web browser.
 4. Enjoy your personalized music experience!

+## Spotify Integration
+The application uses Spotify’s API to play tracks, which **requires a Premium subscription** for full-length playback.
+Users with a free Spotify account will only have access to previews or snippets of the songs.
+[Upgrade to Spotify Premium](https://www.spotify.com/premium/) to enjoy unlimited access to full tracks.

 ## Getting Started

 ### Prerequisites